xreme/MinesweeperS/to-do.md

 - [ ] Keyboard Controls
 - [ ] Theme / Color Customizer
 - [ ] Add in personal TURN configs
+- [ ] Modify Host and Clients to use the same functions